Email: firstname.lastname@example.org , email@example.com

 - A Geometry Deformation Model for Compound Continuum Manipulators with External Loading.

-S.M.Hadi Sadati, Ali Shiva, Ahmad Ataka, Seyedeh Elnaz Naghibi, Ian Walker, Kaspar Althoefer, and Thrishantha Nanayakkara, accepted in IEEE International Conference on Robotics and Automation (ICRA), 2016.
+S.M.Hadi Sadati, Ali Shiva, Ahmad Ataka, Seyedeh Elnaz Naghibi, Ian Walker, Kaspar Althoefer, and Thrishantha Nanayakkara, IEEE International Conference on Robotics and Automation (ICRA), 2016.
 PDF

 - Stiffness Control of Soft Robotic Manipulator for Minimally Invasive Surgery (MIS) Using Scale Jamming.